behjava/knn_classification_dwarfs/README.md

-# Using k-nearest neighbors (KNN) method for developing an algorithm to classify dwarf and non-dwarf galaxies based on only the basic observed properties, i.e. the brightness in two bands.
+# Using k-nearest neighbors (KNN) method for developing an algorithm to perform a classification of dwarf and non-dwarf galaxies in a 6 dimensional feature space.

 # See the .ipynb file.